-Testing the Fitness of the Transplanted Ethiopian Personal Property Security Rights’ Bill to the Local Context: A Critical Perspective
+Examining the Suitability of the Draft Ethiopian Personal Property Security Rights’ Law to the Local Context

-First, the bill mandates electronic collateral registration system in a country with no adequate electricity and internet services, infrastructures that are necessary for the successful operation of electronic registration system.
-Second, by adopting the Personal Property Security Right (PPSR) approach, the bill unnecessarily excludes security rights in immovable property from its umbrella and defeats the purpose of comprehensive secured transactions law reform, which is to implement a legal regime that covers all types of assets, parties, and transactions (securing payment or performance of obligation).
-Third, the bill has alarming terminological problems resulting from drafter(s) misapprehension of or insensitivity to the existing legal regime.
-Fourth, the unclarity of the bill’s provisions on floating security interest could potentially lead to costly court litigation.
-Fifth, in departure from UCC Article 9 or recently reformed secured transactions laws, the bill entitles the creditor to take possession of the collateral upon the debtor’s default, without putting in place the necessary tools to protect consumer debtors from potential abusive conducts of creditors.
-By empowering the Collateral Registry Office to order the police to assist the creditor in repossessing the collateral, it denies the debtor of due process of law, with no legal avenue for ex post facto judicial control.
-This article argues therefore that the bill is ill-suited to the Ethiopian local context and would maintain the inefficiency of the existing system and injects unfairness to the system.
+First, the draft law mandates electronic collateral registration system in a country without the necessary perquisites/ for the successful operation of electronic registration system.
+Second, by adopting the Personal Property Security Right (PPSR) approach, the draft law unnecessarily excludes security rights in immovable property from its umbrella and defeats the purpose of comprehensive secured transactions law reform, i.e., implementing a legal regime that covers all types of assets, parties, and transactions.
+Third, the draft law has alarming terminological problems resulting from drafter(s) misapprehension of or insensitivity to the existing legal regime.
+Fourth, the unclarity of the provisions of the draft law on floating security interest could potentially lead to costly court litigation.
+Fifth, in departure from UCC Article 9 or recently reformed secured transactions laws, the draft law entitles the creditor to take possession of the collateral upon the debtor’s default, without putting in place the necessary tools to protect consumer debtors from potential abusive conducts of creditors.
+By empowering the Collateral Registry Office to order the police to assist the creditor in repossessing the collateral, it potentially subjects the debtor to extra-judicial deprivation of property right, with no judicial control mechanism.

 Keywords: Ethiopia, Security Interests, Functional Approach, Personal Property Security Right, Movable Assets, Self-Help Repossession, Local Context